-Confirmation of particle crushing occurrence and evaluation of grading distribution are implemented by two common approaches in this study.
-One is to compare the GSD curves of each granular material before and after loading, the alternative is to make comparisons with the scanning electron microscopic photographs for the tested granular material.
+Confirmation of particle crushing occurrence and evaluation of grading curves are implemented by two common approaches in this study.
+One is to compare the GSD curves of each granular material before and after loading, the alternative is to make comparisons with the scanning electron microscopic photographs for the original and tested granular material.

-To examine the effect of loading mode on the crushing degree of the same kind of granular material, the variation in the GSD curves of the granular material under one-dimensional and triaxial compression loading are compared at almost the same mean stress level.
+To examine the effect of loading mode on the crushing degree of the same kind of granular material, the variation in the GSD curves of the granular material under one-dimensional and triaxial compression loadings are compared at almost the same mean stress level.
+5.1 Grain size distribution curve before and after particle crushing occurrence

-5.2 Grain size distribution curve before and after particle crushing occurrence mean stress acted on the specimen.
+Figs. 16-18 show the GSD curves at the maximum axial stress of 0 MPa, 10.01 MPa and 16.67 MPa for Toyoura sand, Masado and glass beads ballotini, respectively.
+The axial stress here refers to the mean stress acted on the specimen.
 It is noted that the original curves shift to the left and upward as the applied axial stress increases.
-To quantitatively describe the degree of particle crushing, one simple breakage index $B{I5}$ proposed by Lee & Farhoomand (1967) expressed as Eq.
-(2) is adopted in this study [36].
+To quantitatively describe the degree of particle crushing, one simple breakage index B{15} proposed by Lee & Farhoomand (1967) expressed as Eq.
+(2) is adopted in this study [35].